2023-24 University of Missouri - MoSARE Plan of Work

 Project Outcomes

-Through the use of the train the trainer model and direct training of farmers the MoSARE program easily reached hundred of farmers with technical information and resources improving their farming operations.
-These resources enhanced the farmers efficiency, decreased labor demand, reduced stress and and ultimately improving their family's quality of life.
+Through the use of the train the trainer model and direct training of farmers the MoSARE program easily reached hundreds of farmers with technical information and resources improving their farming operations.
+These resources enhanced the farmers efficiency, decreased labor demand, reduced stress, enhanced cash flow, generated new business ventures, created new collaborative ventures, and ultimately improved their family's quality of life.

 Face of SARE

-January 2023, set - set-up and help staff a SARE promotional/educational display with KS, NE IA at the Great Plains Growers Conference in St. Joseph, MO with over 600 presenters and participants attending.
+January 2023, set-up and help staff a SARE promotional/educational display with KS, NE IA at the Great Plains Growers Conference in St. Joseph, MO with over 600 presenters and participants attending.

 January 2023, provided sponsorship promotion SARE at the Farm to Fork event is Western MO.
 100 participants